The only tiny house course you’ll ever need!

-Happy, comfortable tiny living is all about design!
-A few hundred square feet can feel like a closet or a whole home, depending on how it’s laid out.
+Learn how to design your own house, customized for your life!
+Happy, comfortable, and un-cramped tiny living is all about design.
+A few hundred square feet can feel like a closet or a whole spacious home, depending on how it’s laid out.
 Plus, having a solid design makes the entire building process more smooth, allowing you to organize your space, materials, and budget.

-We’re not just going to give you a bunch of prefab designs — instead, we’re going to teach you how to design your own dream tiny home.
+We don’t just give you a bunch of prefab designs — instead, we teach you how to design your own tiny (or not-so-tiny) dream home.

 Tiny House Water Systems

-Like any home, a tiny house needs to have water flowing in and out in order to be functional.
-There are many options for tiny house water systems, and we teach you about several of them, including pros and cons, so that you can make the best choice for your particular needs and situation.
+Water flowing in and out of your tiny home will make it way more functional.
+Whether you choose to just have a sink inside and seperate a composting toilet or outhouse, or multiple sinks and a flush toilet, there are many options for tiny house water systems.
+We teach you about several of them, including pros and cons, so that you can make the best choice for your particular needs and situation.
 We’ll cover:

 - Rainwater catchment